-There are private balconies on all levels, front side.
-The Ground and 1st floor flats has alternative to communal means of escape via balconies, as they are <4.5m from the ground, so can be classified as secondary means of escape.
+Private balconies on all levels, rear side.

+The Ground and 1st floor flats has alternative to communal means of escape via balconies, as they are <4.5m from the ground, so technically can be classified as secondary means of escape.